lukstafi/ppx_minidebug/README.md

 Tracing only happens in explicitly marked lexical scopes.
 The entry extension points vary along four axes:

 - `%debug_` vs. `%track_`
-  - The prefix `%debug_` means logging fewer things: only let-bound values and functions are logged, and functions only when their return type is annotated.
+  - The prefix `%debug_` means logging fewer things: only let-bound values and functions are logged, and functions only when either: directly in a `%debug_`-annotated let binding, or their return type is annotated.
-  - `%track_` also logs: which `if` and `match` branch is taken, and all functions, including anonymous ones.
+  - `%track_` also logs: which `if`, `match`, `function` branch is taken, `for` and `while` loops, and all functions, including anonymous ones.
 - Optional infix `_this_` puts only the body of a `let` definition in scope for logging.
-  - `let%debug_this v: t = compute value in outer scope` will trace `v` and the type-annotated bindings and functions inside `compute value`, but it will not trace `outer scope`.
+  - `let%debug_this_show v: t = compute value in outer scope` will trace `v` and the type-annotated bindings and functions inside `compute value`, but it will not trace `outer scope`.
 - Optional infixes `_rt_` and `_rtb_` add a first-class module argument to a function, and unpack it as `module Debug_runtime` for the scope of the function.
   - `_rt_` uses the module type `Minidebug_runtime.Debug_runtime`.
   - `_rtb_` uses the module type `Minidebug_runtime.PrintBox_runtime`.